danfuzz/samizdat/blur/README.md

 * `--cmd=<cmd>` &mdash; Runs the command when the rule is considered out-of-date.

+Some types accept one or more of these options:

+* `--in-dir=<dir>` &mdash; Indicates that relative file name arguments should be taken to be in the given directory.
+By default, relative paths are taken to be relative to the source base directory (where the rules script is stored).

+* `--target-dir=<dir>` &mdash; If the rule uses relative file names for both reqs and targets, this is how to specify the relative base for the targets.

 When a rule is run, the following takes place, in this order:

 * Rules for each reqs are run (recursively).